emahuni/em-async-events/README.md

 ```

 ## Events management
+This package aims to address the above features and avoid some thorny issues that other event buses have:
 ### Standard event bus approach & its issues
 To create a global event system the standard is to create an event bus:
 ```javascript